GoogleCloudPlatform/nodejs-docs-samples/eventarc/pubsub/README.md

-# Events for Cloud Run – Pub/Sub tutorial
+# Cloud Eventarc – Pub/Sub Events tutorial

 This sample shows how to create a service that processes Pub/Sub messages.